fbpx

 DataSeal is Run by the Same Team as the Data Broker ThatsThem

-Whereas OneRep has gone through great lengths to conceal its relationship with the data broker Nuwber, the data privacy service DataSeal is completely open to sharing that they are run by the same team as the data broker ThatsThem.
-The parent company’s name is “Durt Holdings” and their tag line is “Diggin’ up Dirt on the Web”, which they post to their web site ThatsThem.com … apparently, unless you pay them to have it removed.
-We can only imagine they saw how successful the OneRep + Nuwber symbiosis has worked, and are now trying to replicate that success with a ThatsThem + DataSeal “protection” racket.
+Whereas Onerep has gone through great lengths to conceal its relationship with the data broker Nuwber, the data privacy service DataSeal was completely open to sharing that they are run by the same team as the data broker ThatsThem.
+The parent company’s name is “Durt Holdings” and their tag line is “Diggin’ up Dirt on the Web”, which they post to their website ThatsThem.com … apparently, unless you pay them to have it removed.
+We can only imagine they saw how successful the Onerep + Nuwber symbiosis worked and tried to replicate that success with a ThatsThem + DataSeal “protection” business.

 The data privacy service DataSeal shares that they are run by the same team as the data broker ThatsThem.
 The parent company's name is "Durt Holdings" and their tag line is "Diggin' up Dirt on the Web", which they post to their web site ThatsThem.com ... apparently, unless you pay them to have it removed.

-If you are concerned with the incestuous relationship between some data removal privacy companies and data brokers, please carefully consider whether or not you should do business with OneRep, HelloPrivacy, DataSeal, or BrandYourself.
+If you are concerned with the financially incestuous relationships between some data removal privacy companies and data brokers, please carefully consider whether or not you should do business with Onerep, HelloPrivacy, DataSeal, or BrandYourself.
 Instead, please warn others and share this post online.
 And if you know of any other incestuous relationships between data privacy companies and data brokers, please send us a note through the Optery Help Desk – we’d love to highlight them in this post!

 Ready to Remove Your Info from the Internet?